KD0NKS/js-aprs-fap/README.md

 - status reports (partially)
 - user defined data formats

-## Examples
-To see how to use this module, please refer to the tests or https://github.com/KD0NKS/aprs-is-demo.

 ## Optimizations Needed
 - Quit leaking arguments (modifying them), explicitly return the $rethash value.
 Any errors thrown, should also be done explicitly.